Logo

 Cygwin allows you to compile almost the complete agent and applications.

-The following configure options creates a working set of programs:
+As an example, the following configure options create a working set of

 ./configure \